Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Related Work

+Early studies adopted a straightforward approach of extracting non-overlapping patches, flattening them, and applying embeddings \cite{dosovitskiy2020vit}; however, this procedure often led to instability during optimization.
 Extensive research has demonstrated that introducing early convolutional layers can substantially improve the inductive bias of Vision Transformers, enabling them to better capture local structures in visual data \cite{NEURIPS2021_ff1418e8}.
 This insight has led to the emergence of a variety of Conv-Stem architectures, such as HR-Stem \cite{10475592} and MSPE \cite{10962317}, which aim to enhance early-stage feature extraction.
 Beyond architectural innovations, several Conv-Stem variants have also been integrated into downstream tasks \cite{10124835,11091531}, consistently yielding notable performance gains.
 However, most of these designs remain largely heuristic in nature \cite{khan2023survey}.
 In particular, they tend to emphasize either spatial-channel features or spatial-channel-temporal representations, often without a unified modeling framework.
 To compensate for limited theoretical grounding, these methods typically rely on the insertion of nonlinear activation functions within the stem to increase representational capacity \cite{Wang_Wang_Luo_Zhou_Zhou_Wang_Li_Jin_2022}.

-Unlike prior methods, we propose Locally Subspace Embedding (LSE), which integrates low-rank priors from third- and fourth-order tensors \cite{9115254,9780890,8618436,10742301,9730793} to jointly model spatial-channel and temporal features.
-To avoid overfitting and enhance generalization, LSE omits activation functions, preserving the inductive bias of low-rank structures.
+Unlike prior methods, we propose Locally Subspace Embedding (LSE), which embeds third- and fourth-order tensor low-rank priors \cite{9115254,9780890,8618436,10742301,9730793} via a dual-branch design: a 3D patch branch approximates the fourth-order tensor construction by encoding local spatiotemporal structure, while a 2D multi-scale branch preserves local spatial structure.
+All operations in LSE are linear, omitting activation functions to avoid unnecessary nonlinear distortions.
+This design preserves the original relationships among pixels and patches, ensuring that the subsequent self-attention operates on a faithful representation of the video data.